 A good trainer, or handler, will plan every single detail of his training sessions down to the finest details.
 He will know exactly which commands to use, when to apply more correction or when to give more encouragement.
 He will have a confident body posture and language, he will anticipate an error by the dog and correct it at exactly the right time.
-His tone will be steady and simple without repeating commands or physically touching the dog.
-There will be no confusing, or contradictory, commands given.
+His tone will be steady and simple without repeating commands or physically There will be the dog. n o confusing, touching contradictory, commands given.
 The dog will clearly understand what is expected from him during these sessions.
 If you lack the confidence and ability seek help, training in front of the mirror by yourself is a good start, so is writing down your commands and memorizing them.